-The lines used on the UP Trango XC2 are high grade Aramide lines.
+The lines used on the UP Ascent3 are high grade Dyneema® from Edelrid.
 Keep the following points in mind:

-- The lines should be checked regularly for damage, - Please take care to avoid abrasion and damage to the lines, - The lines should not be knotted or bent unnecessarily, - The main brake line at the handle should not have too many knots.
-Each knot weakens the line. - After any line over-stressing (tree landings, water landings and other extreme situations) all lines must be checked for condition and length and should be replaced where necessary, - If any change in flying characteristics is noticed then the lines should be checked and possibly exchanged.
-Immediately send your wing to UPInternational or to a UP certified checking facility if you feel that something is wrong!
+- The lines should be checked regularly for damage, - Please take care to avoid abrasion and damage to the lines' protective sheeting, - The lines should not be knotted or bent unnecessarily. - The main brake line at the handle should not have too many knots.
+Each knot weakens the line. - After any line over-stressing (tree landings, water landings and other

+- extreme situations) all lines must be checked for condition and length and should be replaced where necessary. - If any change in flying characteristics is noticed then the lines should be checked and possibly exchanged.
+Immediately send your wing to UP International or to a UP certified checking facility if you feel that something is wrong!